 - eligibility criteria have been widened, so that trainees who wish to move regions due to relationship breakdown are able to do so

 - a waiting list will be available meaning that if a vacancy becomes available after the rounds of offers, this can be allocated to an applicant who had preferenced this region during the process

-- trainees are now able to transfer between HEE and NES with an ARCP Outcome 2 (although for any trainees who wish to undertake an IDT with any other outcome than an Outcome 1, they will require a letter of support from their Postgraduate Dean)
+- trainees are now able to transfer between HEE and NES with an ARCP Outcome 2; however, you must at the time of application have a letter of support from your postgraduate dean.